 Although the island is no longer the nudist paradise it once was, you can be sure to find a spot for you.
 Below is a list of the most nudist-friendly beaches.
 Remember that if you happen to be unlucky to find them full of swimsuits on one of the crowded summer days, you can always keep walking towards the more secluded areas (usually by rocks), or you can simply head to another beach.

 Nude Beaches in Mykonos

-Found up a cliff from the popular Paradise Beach (formerly nudist friendly, now almost 100% textile), one end of this sandy beach is often 50% nudist, except in July and August when that number may be as low as 10-to-25%.
+Found up the hill from the popular Paradise Beach (formerly nudist-friendly, now almost 100% textile), one end of this sandy beach is often 50% nudist, except in July and August when that number may be as low as 10-to-25%.
 Most of those are older straight couples and a few gay couples.

 This formerly secret beach in the northern part of the island has been discovered.
 Half of it is filled with sunbeds and the other half keeps a more relaxing, wilder atmosphere.
 That wilder end is usually for nudists, usually young couples, both straight and gay.

 How to Get to Panormos Beach - The best way to reach Panormos Beach is by car.
 From Mykonos Town, you’re there in 15 minutes.
 There’s a large parking lot behind it.
 The bus depends on demand.
 Sometimes there are about a handful of buses per day in the summer, but there are years when there are no buses at all.

 Staying in Panormos Beach - Until recently, there was no accommodation in Panormos.
 Now you have the choice between the contemporary The Etesian Hotel above the beach, the studios and apartments with sea views of Panormos Village, and the good-value Albatros Club Mykonos overlooking the beach.

 Not far from Panormos, this beach remains free of crowds, except in late July and August.
 On the days with the fewer crowds, it can be mostly nude, with people of all ages.